exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-Secondly, to generate a Rust structure from the above-stated definition, we add
+Secondly, to integrate the Protobuf-generated files into the `proto` module of
-a `mod.rs` file with the following content to the `proto` module:
+the project, we add a `mod.rs` file with the following content to the `proto`
+module:

 ```rust
 #![allow(bare_trait_objects)]